Diarrhea In Dogs and Puppies: Causes and Treatment

 A rapid change in diet can lead to diarrhea in dogs.
-It is generally recommended to gradually transition from your dog’s usual diet to a new diet over a period of three days or longer to avoid having your dog develop diarrhea as a result of a rapid change in diet.
+It is generally recommended to gradually transition from your dog’s usual diet to a new diet to avoid having your dog develop diarrhea as a result of a rapid change in diet.

 Diarrhea can be caused by dietary indiscretion such as your dog getting into the trash and eating garbage, eating “people food,” or eating spoiled food or other things found outside.

 Ingestion of toxins such as household chemicals or toxic plants can result in diarrhea as well as other clinical signs depending on the toxin ingested.